uploadcare/file-uploader-examples/examples/vue-uploader/README.md

 ### Vue + Web Components

-Blocks are native to the Web but not to Vue.
+File Uploader is native to the Web but not to Vue.
 However, Vue does everything to make solutions based on Web Components to work properly with it.

 To help Vue to figure out where you're using Web Components, you have to specify